ib-ruby/simple-monitor/README.md

 # Simple Monitor
-Portfolio-Monitor for FA-Accounts on InteractiveBrokers
+Portfolio-Monitor (not only) for FA-Accounts on InteractiveBrokers

 **Base Szenario:** Some trading approach is performed on a remote system.
 There is at least a reverse-ssh tunnel enabling basic administrative operations.
 One can establish a remote `tmux`-session, one window is starting the `simple_monitor`, one runs an `elinks`-session displaying the output.